-1. About 6 teaspoons of blood will be collected from a vein in your arm at up to 3 times.
-A sample from the tissue that was collected at the time of the biopsy you had when the cancer was first diagnosed will be sent to the biobank.
-A sample of tissue will be collected from the surgery you have while you are on the study and will be sent to the biobank.
-A sample of urine will be collected and sent to the biobank at up to 2 times.
+1. For the optional blood draw study: about 6 tablespoons of blood will be collected from a vein in your arm at each visit except for one visit during the fourth cycle of NT-I7.
+For the optional tumor biopsy study: a sample of tissue will be collected from an optional extra biopsy.
+For unknown future studies: leftover samples of blood or tissue that were collected for the study will be sent to the biobank.
 2. Your samples will be stored in the biobank.
 There is no limit on the length of time we will keep your samples and research information.
 The samples will be kept until they are used for research or destroyed.
 3. Researchers can only get samples from the biobank after their research has been approved by experts.
+Researchers will not be given your name or contact information.
 4. Some of your genetic and health information may be placed in central databases for researchers to use.
 The databases will not include your name or contact information.